Pam Hemminger: Early political career (2004–2015)

-Mayoral tenure (2015–present)
+Mayor of Chapel Hill (2015–2023)

 Elections

 With 54% of the vote, Hemminger won the 2015 mayoral election in Chapel Hill against incumbent Mayor Mark Kleinschmidt (45%) and Southern Village resident Gary Kahn (0.9%).
 Marked by debate over the future of development in the area, this was the first election in five decades in which an incumbent mayor in Chapel Hill was defeated.
 Hemminger raised $24,974 before the early voting period, while Kleinschmidt had raised $30,480.
 In late September, a Public Policy Polling survey found Kleinschmidt leading by 12 percentage points, but by early November, Hemminger led by 6 points.

-In 2015, only one town councilor (of the four up for reelection) was reelected.
+In 2015, only one council member (of the four up for reelection) was reelected.
 The Chapel Hill Alliance for a Livable Town (CHALT) political action committee, which endorsed Hemminger, also supported two of the three new candidates who won election to the town council.
 CHALT, established in 2015, advocated a "more deliberate pace of growth" along with affordable housing, environmental protection, and energy efficiency.
 A former town council member said of the organization, "I think basically they advocate for slower or no growth ...
 They would argue that they're not against growth, they just want a different kind of growth."
 Indy Week reporter Billy Ball wrote: "This campaign has been unusually venomous by Chapel Hill standards, with malicious attacks, Internet trolling and a bitter wave of anti-incumbent sentiment, all in a town that, historically, tends to agree with itself more than it doesn't."
 During the campaign, as CHALT members criticized certain developments in town and certain people in government, Hemminger distanced herself from the group, saying, "I'm not for polarization."